 You will require this licence if you intend to provide a non-emergency patient transport service.
 Non-emergency patient transport services refer to transport services that relate solely to the transport of patients:

-- Requiring basic care and observation; and
+- requiring basic care and observation

-- Whose medical needs have been assessed by a member of an approved health profession as not being time-critical or acute.
+- whose medical needs have been assessed by a member of an approved health profession as not being time-critical or acute.